AmingAndrei/violence.website/content/realspace/here.md

 [[index|...]]/here.md

 HERE is the designated term for the primary dimension encompassing observable, measurable reality.
-It includes all phenomena, entities, and locations that are recognized as physically real or verifiably originating HERE.
+It includes all phenomena, entities, and locations that are recognised as physically real or verifiably originating HERE.

 `Post-Ashen Winter Incident`